 Is someone in the band an underwater basket weaver, or a travel writer?

-Pitch to a few blogs that cover these topics.
+While acting as your own music publicist, pitch to a few blogs that cover these topics.
 A musician on a blog that is not only covering music is like a shark in a sea of tuna.
 You’ll stand out, and that’s what you want.
 Plus getting on blogs that are not all about music gives you a chance to show off your signature story and your brand and show you are a diverse human being.

 2. Prepare Your Target List